hashicorp/consul/website/source/docs/internals/consensus.html.md

   introduces an additional round-trip to all server nodes.
 The trade-off is always consistent reads but increased latency due to the extra round trip.

-* `stale` - This mode allows any server to service the read regardless of if it is the leader.
+* `stale` - This mode allows any server to service the read regardless of whether it is the leader.
 This means reads can be arbitrarily stale but are generally within 50 milliseconds of the leader.
 The trade-off is very fast and scalable reads but with stale values.
 This mode allows reads without a leader meaning